 However, the EEOC should not necessarily be the first step in reporting a civil rights violation.
 Upon filing with the EEOC, the agency will ask if the employee first reported the wrongdoing to the right party at the place of employment, such as a human resources department representative.
 The EEOC will generally request that the employee give the employer the opportunity to correct the violation before filing an official complaint.
 When an employer fails to identify and refuses to correct violations, an employee may have the right to go a step further in the legal system.

 Civil rights violations are serious and require immediate legal action.
-These cases often draw heavily upon the U.S. Constitution and the Bill of Rights, so anyone who believes their civil rights have been violated in the Los Angeles area should reach out to an experienced Los Angeles civil rights attorney.
-Talk to the team of civil rights lawyers at Mathew & George for a free consultation about your civil rights case.
+These cases often draw heavily upon the U.S. Constitution and the Bill of Rights, so if you believe your rights have been violated in the workplace, reach out to an experienced Los Angeles employment attorney.
+If you have suffered discrimination, sexual harassment, or wrongful termination, contact the team of civil rights lawyers at Mathew & George for a free consultation about your case.